mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-2.markdown

   return -bce
 ```

 The optimiser will minimise the loss function, and minimising the inverse of `bce` is equivalent to maximising the Bernoulli probability density.

-If the ground truth $x_i$ is denoted `target` and the predicted output is denoted `x_decoded_mean` then equation 4.6 is similar to the Keras BCE function
+In the snippet above, the ground truth $x_i$ is denoted `target` and the predicted output is denoted `x_decoded_mean` - "mean" refers to $f(x_i \vert t)$ being both the parameter and the mean of the Bernoulli rv.
+Then equation 4.6 can be written as follows to emphasize the equivalence with the Keras BCE function

 $$
 \begin{equation}